JohnTGZ/ruth_planner/README.md

 # Roadmap

 1. Animation for motion planning
-2. Robots with size and shapes
+2. Robots represented by arbitrary shapes rather than a point mass

 # License